22i/minecraft-voxel-blender-models/README.md

 - switch to UV editing view in the upper top menu bar
 - have the same view over the mob in blender and minecraft to see if anything is off

+## Exporting with Blender python scripting
-### Exporting is complex and best be automated so if you know blender scripting post [here](https://github.com/22i/minecraft-voxel-blender-models/issues/2)
+- Exporting is complex and best be scripted
+- the scripts are inside /models/extra/blender-scripting/
+- there are more instructions inside /models/extra/blender-scripting/agent.sh

 ## Exporting 180 degress rotated